chadselph/gtfs-scala-tools/README.md

 * stoptimes - read stoptimes.txt
 * trips - read trips.txt
 * trips-per-date - counts the number of trips per day for a given range
+* trips-for-date - lists all the active trips for a given day
 * validate - runs validation for all the fields and files

 Install: